checkmarble/marble-backend/README.md

 ## API

-The rooting of the application is defined inside `api/routes.go`.
+The routing of the application is defined inside `api/routes.go`.

 For further information on the API, you can also refer to the following resources: